-to text and data mining, AI training, and similar technologies especially in women.65-67 Reproductive dysfunction may possibly increase the risk of stress fractures in female military trainees, but the precise aetiology of stress fractures remains unclear.
+especially in women.^{65-67} Reproductive dysfunction may possibly increase the risk of stress fractures in female military trainees, but the precise aetiology of stress fractures remains unclear.

-Lauder et al's cross-sectional analysis assessed Triad prevalence in cadets at West Point Military Academy, USA.
+Lauder et al's12 cross-sectional analysis assessed Triad prevalence in cadets at West Point Military Academy, USA.
 Only 3% of cadets demonstrated osteopenia, although the study was limited in its design, since only cadets with menstrual irregularity or at risk of DE underwent BMD assessment, and those on hormonal contraceptives were excluded.
 However, all cadets were screened for ED.
-Of significant concern was that 8% of participants met the criteria for an ED, while 26% were deemed to be at risk of one, which is comparable with studies in civilian athletes.
+Of significant concern was that 8% of participants met the criteria for an ED, while 26% were deemed to be at risk of one, which is comparable with studies in civilian athletes.14

-The International Olympic Committee recently proposed that, beyond the Triad, relative energy deficiency in sports causes broader physiological impairment, including but not limited to metabolic rate, menstrual function, bone health, immunity, protein synthesis and cardiovascular health in men and women.

-OTHER AETIOLOGICAL FACTORS IN MILITARY WOMEN Dietary insufficiency dietary restriction could be reversed when the restriction was lifted.
-The degree of energy deficit was recently shown to alter the frequency but not severity of menstrual disturbance in a small cohort undergoing supervised laboratory-based exercise.
-The importance of micronutrient content as well as caloric content was suggested from a pragmatically designed study by Andrews et al., who reported an inverse association between LPD and increased fibre, isoflavane and Mediterranean diet score.
+The International Olympic Committee recently proposed that, beyond the Triad, relative energy deficiency in sports causes broader physiological impairment, including but not limited to metabolic rate, menstrual function, bone health, immunity, protein synthesis and cardiovascular health in men and women.68 dietary restriction could be reversed when the restriction was lifted.^{17 40 69} The degree of energy deficit was recently shown to alter the frequency but not severity of menstrual disturbance in a small cohort undergoing supervised laboratory-based exercise.70 The importance of micronutrient content as well as caloric content was suggested from a pragmatically designed study by Andrews et al.71 who reported an inverse association between LPD and increased fibre, isoflavane and Mediterranean diet score.